danielatuesta55/VBA-Challange-JDAP/README.md

 ### What you will find in this Repository

 On the following repository the reader will be able to find my solution to the homework assignment VBA scripting.
 The repository will be organized into several folders:

 1. Folder one will have Images that are related to the readme.md class instructions.
 You can avoid navigating this folder
 2. Folder two will have the screenshots for the solutions.
 Inside this folder you will have two other folders each one containing the screenshots of the Alphabetical testing results and the Multi Yearly Stock Data.
-3. Folder three contains all the VBA scripts used for both the alphabetical testing and the Multi Yealy Stock Data.
+3. Folder three contains all the VBA scripts used for both the alphabetical testing and the Multi Yearly Stock Data.
 They are essentially the same code what changes are the Sub () name.

-I hope you find my work to not only be complete but displaying all of the knowledge learned through out this portion of the Bootcamp at Northwestern University.
+I hope you find my work to not only be complete but displaying all of the knowledge learned throughout this portion of the Data Science Bootcamp at Northwestern University.

 ---